-3. Human Resources Policy HR.ERW.08, No Retaliation, which emphasizes Tenet's strong position against retaliation of any kind, and provides steps to take in response to suspected retaliation.
+Tenet's Human Resources policy HR.ERW.08 No Retaliation emphasizes Tenet's strong position against retaliation of any kind and provides steps to take in response to suspected retaliation.
 This policy includes measures on how the leadership must embrace and promote a no retaliation culture, including periodically reviewing and discussing this policy with their staff.